-In this short guide, we will walk you through the basics of creating a premium ownership agreement.
+In this short guide, we will walk you through the basics of creating a premium split sheet agreement.
 Let's get started!

-1) Login to your Cosynd account and click on "Start New Agreement" on your dashboard.
+1) Login to your Cosynd account and click on "Create A New Agreement" on your dashboard.

 Tell us what kind of content you have created and give your creation a name.